 Flying time to Milan, Rome, or Venice is approximately 8–8½ hours from New York, 10–11 hours from Chicago, and 11½ hours from Los Angeles.
 Flight time from Rome or Milan to Venice is about an hour.

 Labor strikes are not as frequent in Italy as they were some years ago, but when they do occur they can affect not only air travel, but also local public transit that serves airports.
-Your airline will have usually have details about strikes affecting its flight schedules.
+Your airline will usually have details about strikes affecting its flight schedules.

 Airline Security Issues